 This use case shows the feasibility of High voltage /MV supervision through the interconnection of PMUs especially via mobile broadband communication networks.
 Thus not requiring any additional TSO/DSO internal network extensions especially in remote sites.

-Through analysis of PMU power state information collected in operator control centers (TSO/DSO), the TSO/DSO can send control information to PMUs, in the same mobile broadband communication network, to control the power flow in the power system.
+Through analysis of PMU power state information collected in operator control centres (TSO/DSO), the TSO/DSO can send control information to PMUs, in the same mobile broadband communication network, to control the power flow in the power system.

-Transmission delay of less than a second for the transmission of PMU measurements in near real time to TSO/DSO in the case of control centers.
+Transmission delay of less than a second for the transmission of PMU measurements in near real time to TSO/DSO in the case of control centres.

 Black-out causes propagates within minutes and sometimes only seconds through entire national and even international transport & distribution networks.
 So the transmission of control is critical in the range of less than seconds.